SjorsLockhorst/personal-site/content/projects/art-search.md

 This works, because the backend scales the (x, y) to be within \[0, 1\], using [min max scaling](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html).

 The images themself are not stored in our database.
 Rather we save a URL that points to a high quality version hosted by Google on their CDN.
 This is also how we did the image scaling discussed earlier.
-The URLs are provided by the Rijks Museum API that we scraped.
+The URLs are provided by the Rijksmuseum API that we scraped.

 ## Deployment  🌐